$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Overcoming Deception with Limited Computational Resources

 The effect of the parameters is also substantial when engaged with the DoM$(1)$ sender.
+Here we compare the average reward of the $\aleph$-IPOMDP receiver to the ``sucker payoff'' ($0.1$).
 While the framework as a whole limits the DoM$(1)$ sender's ability to deceive the DoM$(0)$ receiver, certain settings allow the DoM$(1)$ larger wiggle room.
 As alluded to above, while the overall effect of the $\aleph$-mechanism is a reduction in the reward ratio, the causal effect differs between the threshold senders.
 The high DoM$(1)$ threshold sender ($\psi=0.5$) only engages with the DoM$(0)$ $\aleph$-agent when the parameters are low, as any other setting coerces it to make offers that are detrimental to it.
-This avoidance of engagement illustrates how the $\aleph$-IPOMDP framework serves as a deterrence mechanism---the sender is aware of the ``commitment'' of the sender to ``cut off its nose to spite both faces'', i.e., the mechanism serves as a credible threat, dissuading the high threshold sender from engaging with it.
+This avoidance of engagement illustrates how the $\aleph$-IPOMDP framework serves as a deterrence mechanism---the sender is aware of the ``commitment'' of the receiver to ``cut off its nose to spite both faces'', i.e., the mechanism serves as a credible threat, dissuading the high threshold sender from engaging with it.

-On the other hand, in order to maximize reward, the low threshold $\psi=0.1$ DoM$(1)$ sender alters its behaviour (compared to the deceptive baseline) to gain reward, where possible.
+On the other hand, in order to maximize reward, the low threshold ($\psi=0.1$) DoM$(1)$ sender alters its behaviour (compared to the deceptive baseline) to gain reward, where possible.
 It continues to masquerade as being random, but its policy adheres to the statistical constraints imposed by the $\aleph$-mechanism, until it is compelled to make offers that do not benefit it, in which case its policy triggers the $\aleph$-mechanism, ending the interaction.
 This effect is evident in Fig. \ref{fig:iug_aleph_grid_results_receiver_reward} (middle column).
 Some combinations of $(\omega,\delta)$ do not harm the receiver's outcome substantially compared to the non-regulated game, but others reduce the receiver's reward by more than $50\%$.
 This phenomenon illustrates Goodhart's law---the deceiver uses its nested model to estimate, using simulation, how to avoid detection, at a cost.
 While the $\aleph$-IPOMDP framework fails to coerce the deceiver into disclosing its true type fully (and in fact it encourages it to learn a new deceptive move) it succeeds in mitigating the effect of deception, namely decreasing the gain from deceptive behaviour and reducing the reward gap.